This is the deepest image of the universe ever captured (for now)

 The first scientific full-color photos from NASA’s James Webb Space Telescope (JWST), the successor to Hubble, are due to be released on July 12.
 But, to get everyone excited, NASA has just dropped an incredible shot of deep space, captured by Webb’s Fine Guidance Sensor (FGS), incidentally, during other testing.
-According to NASA, it is, at least for a few more days, the deepest image of the universe ever captured and “provides a tantalizing glimpse at what the telescope’s science instruments will reveal in the coming weeks, months, and years.”
+According to NASA, is, at least for a few more days, the deepest image of the universe ever captured and “provides a tantalizing glimpse at what the telescope’s science instruments will reveal in the coming weeks, months, and years.”

 Webb’s target acquisition system